isabella232/win32-pr.es-es/desktop-src/DirectWrite/idwritetextlayout3-setlinespacing.md

 ---
 # <a name="idwritetextlayout3setlinespacing-method"></a>Método IDWriteTextLayout3::SetLineSpacing

-Establecer el espaciado de línea.
+Establezca el espaciado de línea.

 ## <a name="syntax"></a>Sintaxis